-Figure 5 shows Core Earnings for the Consumer Non-Cyclicals sector have been relatively stable over time and rose 5% since 2019.
-However, investors looking at GAAP net income would have seen a much different picture.
-The drastic drop in GAAP net income in early 2019 is a result of Kraft Heinz's (KHC) ~\$16 billion write-down.
+Figure 4 shows Core Earnings for the Consumer Non-Cyclicals sector have been relatively stable over time and rose 4% since 2019.
+However, investors looking at GAAP net income would see a much different picture.
+The drastic drop in GAAP net income is a result of Kraft Heinz's (KHC) ~\$16 billion write-down in early 2019.
 Our Core Earnings remove such unusual charges, so investors get more accurate, and less volatile, views of profits.

-Figure 5: Consumer Non-Cyclicals Core Earnings Vs. GAAP: 1998 - 11/17/20
+Figure 5: Energy Core Earnings Vs. GAAP: 2004 - 11/17/20